-KIGT, headquartered in Ontario, California is trying to reshape 100 years of human habit by providing an alternate source of powering vehicles through smart EV charging stations.
+KIGT, headquartered in Ontario, California, is trying to reshape 100 years of human habit by providing an alternate source of powering vehicles through smart EV charging stations.
 The startup provides faster charging at home with software that makes it easier to manage fueling and energy expenses.
 KIGT is an Electric Vehicle Supply Equipment (EVSE) Manufacturer that also creates the operating software.

-ReJoule: Solving for the EV Battery Problem
+ReJoule: Solving the EV Battery Problem

-ReJoule was founded in 2017 and is based in Signal Hill, CA. The startup received $1.2M from a Phase I SBIR and Phase II grant from the National Science Foundation, $600K from CalSEED guided by California Energy Commission May 2020, and we were awarded a $3M grant to validate second-life batteries, also by the California Energy Commission.
+ReJoule was founded in 2017 and is based in Signal Hill, CA. The startup received $1.2M from a Phase I SBIR and Phase II grant from the National Science Foundation, $600K from CalSEED guided by California Energy Commission in May 2020, and we were awarded a $3M grant to validate second-life batteries, also by the California Energy Commission.

 Upcoming Meetups & Meetings

 - Entrepreneurship Crash Course – Riverside – Dec 20